 Whether you have kiddos or just crave a tasty cookie, these are sure to be a hit!
 The thick chewy base is filled with delicious peanut butter flavor and the sweet jelly makes the whole thing taste like heaven.
 Trust me, both kids and adults will go crazy over them!

-1 cup almond meal*
+- 1 cup almond flour, or almond meal

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1/2 cup creamy peanut butter***
+- ½ cup creamy peanut butter

-1/2 cup pure maple syrup****
+- ½ cup pure maple syrup

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-- Combine the almond meal, oats, oat flour, baking powder and sea salt in a medium size bowl.
+- In a medium to large bowl, combine the rolled oatmeal, almond flour, oat flour, baking powder and sea salt.
 Sift everything together then set aside.

 - In a separate large bowl, stir together the peanut butter, maple syrup and vanilla extract.
 Add the dry ingredients to the bowl with the wet and stir together until is everything is well combined and a dough forms.